Blog-Hero-17

 1. Clear Messaging

 Why do you do what you do?
-Many people will change ‘what’ they do in life, but their ‘why’ tends to remain constant.
-It’s perennial and most often it comes from childhood inspiration.
+Why you do what you do is based on your values.
+Your values tend to remain constant.
+Many people will change ‘what’ they do in life, but their ‘why’ tends to remain consistent.
+Your ‘why’ tends to be perennial and it usually stems from a set of childhood inspiration, talents and skills that have been fulfilling.

-Building the brand DNA means a dive to understand what you and your brand stand for.
+Building Personal Brand DNA starts with a dive into understanding what you and your brand stand for, by asking ‘why’? first.
 What values do you hold?
 What makes you different from your competitors?

 2. Visual Identity

-Your Personal Brand identity has a signature visual look that visually not only defines you as an individual, it helps you to become memorable.
-When done well, it will harmonise with your business brand in a way that increases consistency and congruence, as well as amplifies brand recognition.
+Your Personal Brand identity has a signature visual look that visually both defines you as an individual, and helps you to become memorable.
+When done well, it will harmonise with your business brand in a way that increases consistency and congruence, as well as amplify brand recognition.
 Your visual style can also directly contrast to the look of your business brand to strong effect.

 Visual elements include wardrobe styling, photography, video, website, logo, typography, colour palette and imagery.